72gm/weather-widget/README.md

     cd PROJECT_NAME

  (2) Copy the weather-widget package.json file above into the one created by Angular CLI.
 This will add required dependencies

+ (2) Copy the weather-widget angular-cli.json file above into the one created by Angular CLI.

  (4) Delete the src folder created by the ng new command.
 Download and copy weather-widget src folder above to replace this.